Azure/azure-sdk/docs/cpp/design.md

 }
 {% endhighlight %}

-{% include requirement/SHOULD id="cpp-design-naming-struct-definition" %} define structs and classes without using typedefs.
-Name the struct and typedef according to the normal naming for types.
-For example:

-{% highlight cpp %}
-// Good: Uses C++ style class declaration: struct IotClient {
-    char* api_version;
-    IotClientCredentials* credentials;
-    int retry_timeout;
-};

-// Bad: Uses C-style typedef:
-typedef struct IotClient {
-    char* api_version;
-    IotClientCredentials* credentials;
-    int retry_timeout;
-} AzIotClient;
-{% endhighlight %}

-{% include requirement/MUST id="cpp-design-no-getters-or-setters" %} define getters and setters for data transfer objects.
+{% include requirement/MUST id="cpp-design-logical-no-getters-or-setters" %} define getters and setters for data transfer objects.
 Expose the members directly to users unless you need to enforce some constraints on the data.
 For example:
 {% highlight cpp %}
 // Good - no restrictions on values struct ExampleRequest {
-    int retry_timeout;
+    int RetryTimeoutMs;
-    const char* text;
+    const char* Text;
 };

 // Bad - no restrictions on parameters and access is not idiomatic class ExampleRequest {
-    int retry_timeout;
+    int m_retryTimeoutMs;
-    const char* text;
+    const char* m_text;
 public:
-    [[nodiscard]] int GetRetryTimeout() const noexcept {
+    [[nodiscard]] int GetRetryTimeoutMs() const noexcept {
-        return retry_timeout;
+        return m_retryTimeoutMs;
     }
-    void SetRetryTimeout(int i) noexcept {
+    void SetRetryTimeoutMs(int i) noexcept {
-        retry_timeout = i;
+        m_retryTimeoutMs = i;
     }
     [[nodiscard]] const char* GetText() const noexcept {
-        return text;
+        return m_text;
     }
     void SetText(const char* i) noexcept {
-        text = i;
+        m_text = i;
     }
 };

 // Good - type maintains invariants
 class TypeWhichEnforcesDataRequirements {
-    size_t size_;
+    size_t m_size;
-    int* data_;
+    int* m_data;
 public:
     [[nodiscard]] size_t GetSize() const noexcept {
-        return size_;
+        return m_size;
     }
     void AddData(int i) noexcept {
-        data_\[size_++\] = i;
+        m_data\[m_size++\] = i;
     }
 };

 // Also Good
 class TypeWhichClamps {
-    int retry_timeout;
+    int m_retryTimeout;
 public:
     [[nodiscard]] int GetRetryTimeout() const noexcept {
-        return retry_timeout;
+        return m_retryTimeout;
     }
     void SetRetryTimeout(int i) noexcept {
         if (i < 0) i = 0; // clamp i to the range [0, 1000]
         if (i > 1000) i = 1000;
-        retry_timeout = i;
+        m_retryTimeout = i;
     }
 };

 {% endhighlight %}

-{% include requirement/SHOULD id="cpp-design-no-use-struct-keyword" %} declare classes with only public members using the `struct` keyword.
+{% include requirement/MUST id="cpp-design-logical-optimize-position" %} declare variables in structures organized by use in a manner that minimizes memory wastage because of compiler alignment issues and size.
+All things being equal, use alphabetical ordering.

 {% highlight cpp %}
+// Bad
+struct Foo {
+    int A; // the compiler will insert 4 bytes of padding after A to align B char *B;
+    int C;
+    char *D;
+};

 // Good
-struct OnlyPublicMembers {
+struct Foo {
-    int member;
+    int A; // C is now stored in that padding int C;
+    char *B;
+    char *D;
 };

-// Bad
-class OnlyPublicMembers {
-public:
-    int member;
-};
 {% endhighlight %}

-{% include requirement/MUSTNOT id="cpp-design-no-public-prefixes" %} declare public class members with prefixes or suffixes.

-> TODO: Do we still want this?
-There was some support in the 2020-03-26 meeting for the `m_` prefix.

-{% highlight cpp %}
-struct Example {
-    int a; // OK
-    int m_a; // prohibited
-    int _a; // prohibited
-    int a_; // prohibited
-};
-{% endhighlight &}

-### Enums

-{% include requirement/MUSTNOT id="clang-design-enumsareinternal" %} use enums to model any data sent to the service.
+{% include requirement/MUSTNOT id="cpp-design-logical-enumsareinternal" %} use enums to model any data sent to the service.
 Use enums only for types completely internal to the client library.
 For example, an enum to disable Nagle's algorithm would be OK, but an enum to ask the service to create a particular entity kind is not.

-{% include requirement/MUST id="cpp-design-use-enum-class" %} use `enum class` for enumerations.
-For example:

-{% highlight cpp %}
-enum class PinState {
-    Off,
-    On
-};
-{% endhighlight %}

-### Functions

-{% include requirement/MUST id="cpp-design-naming-funcname" %} name functions with all-lowercase.
-If part of the public API, place them in your SDK's namespace.
-If not, place the API in a "Details" namespace.
-For example:

-{% highlight cpp %}
-namespace Azure::Group::Api {
-namespace Details {
-// Part of the private API
-[[nodiscard]] int64_t ComputeHash(int32_t a, int32_t b) noexcept;
-} // namespace Details

-// Part of the public API
-[[nodiscard]] CatHerdClient CatHerdCreateClient(char *herdName);

-// Bad - private API in public namespace.
-[[nodiscard]] int64_t ComputeHash(int32_t a, int32_t b) noexcept;
-} // namespace Azure::Group::Api
-{% endhighlight %}

-{% include requirement/SHOULD id="cpp-design-naming-funcstatic" %} declare all functions that are only used within the same source file in an unnamed namespace.
-Static functions may contain only the function name (no prefixes).
-For example:

-{% highlight cpp %}
-namespace {
-[[nodiscard]] int64_t ComputeHash(int32_t a, int32_t b) noexcept {
-    // ...
-}
-} // unnamed namespace
-{% endhighlight %}

-{% include requirement/SHOULD id="cpp-design-naming-paramnames" %} use a meaningful name for parameters and local variable names.
-Parameters and local variable names should be named as all lower-case words, with all words but the first capitalized (camelCasing).

-{% include requirement/SHOULD id="cpp-design-noexcept" %} declare all functions that can never throw exceptions `noexcept`.
-If your SDK never uses exceptions, all non-`extern "C"` functions should be marked `noexcept`.

-### Macros
+### Secure functions

-{% include requirement/MUST id="cpp-design-naming-macros1" %} name macros with upper-case snake-casing.

-{% include requirement/MUST id="cpp-design-naming-macro-params" %} wrap the macro expression in parentheses.
-This avoids potential commutative operation ambiguity.

-{% include requirement/MUST id="cpp-design-naming-macros-form" %} prepend macro names with `AZ_<SVCNAME>` to make macros unique.

-{% include requirement/MUST id="cpp-design-naming-macros2" %} avoid side-effects when implementing macros.

-If the macro is an inline expansion of a function, the function is defined in lowercase and the macro must have the same name in uppercase.
-If the macro is an expression, wrap the expression in parenthesis.

-For example:

-{% highlight cpp %}
-#define MAX(a,b) ((a > b) ? a : b)
-#define IS_ERR(err) (err < 0)
-{% endhighlight %}

-{% include requirement/SHOULD id="cpp-design-naming-macros3" %} wrap the macro in `do { ... } while(0)` if the macro is more than a single statement, so that a trailing semicolon works.
-Right-justify backslashes to ensure the macro is easy to read.
-For example:

-{% highlight cpp %}
-#define MACRO(v, w, x, y)           \
-do {                                \
-    v = (x) + (y);                  \
-    w = (y) + 2;                    \
-} while (0)
-{% endhighlight %}

-{% include requirement/MUSTNOT id="cpp-design-naming-macros-donoevil" %} change syntax via macro substitution.
-It [makes the program unintelligible](https://gist.github.com/aras-p/6224951) to all but the perpetrator.

-{% include requirement/SHOULD id="cpp-design-naming-macros-inlinefunc" %} replace macros with inline functions where possible.
-Macros are not required for code efficiency.

-{% highlight cpp %}
-// Bad
-#define MAX(a,b) ((a > b) ? a : b)

-// Good
-[[nodiscard]] inline int Max(int x, int y) noexcept {
-    return (x > y ? x : y);
-}
-{% endhighlight %}
+{% include requirement/SHOULDNOT id="cpp-design-logical-no-ms-secure-functions" %} use [Microsoft security enhanced versions of CRT functions](https://docs.microsoft.com/en-us/cpp/c-runtime-library/security-enhanced-versions-of-crt-functions?view=vs-2019) to implement APIs that need to be portable across many platforms.
+Such code is not portable and is not compatible with either the C or C++ Standards.
+See [arguments against]( http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1967.htm).

+> TODO: Verify with the security team, and what are the alternatives?

-## Client interface
+### Client interface

 > TODO: This section needs to be driven by code in the Core library.

-### Network requests
+#### Network requests

 > TODO: This section needs to be driven by code in the Core library.

-### Authentication
+#### Authentication

 Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

-{% include requirement/MUST id="cpp-apisurface-support-all-auth-techniques" %} support all authentication techniques that the service supports and are available to a client application (as opposed to service side).
+{% include requirement/MUST id="cpp-design-logical-client-support-all-auth-techniques" %} support all authentication techniques that the service supports and are available to a client application (as opposed to service side).
 C is used only for client applications when talking to Azure, so some authentication techniques may not be valid.

-{% include requirement/MUST id="cpp-apisurface-use-azure-core" %} use credential and authentication policy implementations from the Azure Core library where available.
+{% include requirement/MUST id="cpp-design-logical-client-use-azure-core" %} use credential and authentication policy implementations from the Azure Core library where available.

-{% include requirement/MUST id="cpp-apisurface-prefer-token-auth" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service in a non-blocking atomic manner for each authentication scheme that does not have an implementation in Azure Core.
+{% include requirement/MUST id="cpp-design-logical-client-prefer-token-auth" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service in a non-blocking atomic manner for each authentication scheme that does not have an implementation in Azure Core.

 {% include requirement/MUST id="cpp-apisurface-auth-in-constructors" %} provide service client constructors or factories that accept any supported authentication credentials.

 Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.

-{% include requirement/MUSTNOT id="cpp-apisurface-no-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).
+{% include requirement/MUSTNOT id="cpp-design-logical-client-surface-no-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).

-## Response formats
+#### Response formats

 Requests to the service fall into two basic groups - methods that make a single logical request, or a deterministic sequence of requests.
 An example of a *single logical request* is a request that may be retried inside the operation.
 An example of a *deterministic sequence of requests* is a paged operation.

 The *logical entity* is a protocol neutral representation of a response.
 For HTTP, the logical entity may combine data from headers, body and the status line.
 A common example is exposing an ETag header as a property on the logical entity in addition to any deserialized content from the body.

-{% include requirement/MUST id="cpp-return-logical-entities" %} optimize for returning the logical entity for a given request.
+{% include requirement/MUST id="cpp-design-logical-client-return-logical-entities" %} optimize for returning the logical entity for a given request.
 The logical entity MUST represent the information needed in the 99%+ case.

-{% include requirement/MUST id="cpp-return-expose-raw" %} *make it possible* for a developer to get access to the complete response, including the status line, headers and body.
+{% include requirement/MUST id="cpp-design-logical-client-expose-raw" %} *make it possible* for a developer to get access to the complete response, including the status line, headers and body.
 The client library MUST follow the language specific guidance for accomplishing this.

 For example, you may choose to do something similar to the following: